Mass spectra and Mott transitions of neutral mesons at finite temperature and magnetic field in frame of three-flavor Polyakov-extended Nambu-Jona-Lasino model: theoretical framework

 The pole mass $m_{K_0}$ is determined through the pole equation at zero momentum $\vec{k}=\vec{0}$,

 with the polarization function

 and

 Because the $K_0$ meson is charge neutral, it is affected by the external magnetic field only through the constituent quarks.
 The formula for its propagator is the same as that without magnetic field except for the introduction of Landau levels in momentum integral.
 Moreover, when setting $\Phi=1$, the function $F_{\Phi}(x)$ becomes the Fermi-Dirac distribution, and we reproduce the analytical formula in the NJL model~\cite{meijie3njl}.

-By interchanging two constituent quarks $d \leftrightarrow s$ in Eq.(\ref{pikaon}), we obtain the polarization function of $\bar{K}_0$ meson.
-When the quark chemical potential is zero, $K_0$ and $\bar{K}_0$ mesons share the same mass.
-In the following numerical results, we only show the results of $K_0$ meson.
+By interchanging two constituent quarks $d \leftrightarrow s$ in Eq.(\ref{pikaon}), the polarization function of $\bar{K}_0$ meson can be obtained.
+When the quark chemical potential is zero, $K_0$ and $\bar{K}_0$ mesons are degenerate and share the same mass.
+Therefore, in the following numerical results, we only show the results of $K_0$ meson.